 The breadth of antiques and vintage collectibles includes furniture, housewares, primitives, ephemera and much more.
-You may need to get there early to snag a great parking spot as lots fill fast!
+You may need to get there early to snag a great parking spot as slots fill fast!
 The flea market features free admission and an assortment of food, including on baked goods for a sweet treat during your browsing.
 Clean indoor restrooms are also provided.

-Over 400 dealers of collectibles, vintage items and antiques can be found at the Allegan Antiques Market in Grand Rapids.
+Over 400 dealers of collectibles, vintage items, and antiques can be found at the Allegan Antiques Market in Grand Rapids.
 Running April through September, the bustling market attracts dealers from all over the Midwest.
 Six shows a year are each held on the last Sunday of the month.

 Beautiful and steeped in history, the Greenmead Historical Park is home to a flea market held twice a year in Livonia, Michigan.
 The site is on the National Registry of Historic Places and features an 1841 farmhouse on the property, creating a great backdrop for shopping for vintage items and antiques.

 The Davisburg show is located in the Springfield Oaks County Park in the fall.
-The venue features five indoor buildings bursting with vintage items, collectibles and antiques galore.
-Attending one — or both — of the antique festivals gives you the chance to not only scout for treasures, it’s all also entertaining since the shows feature car shows, live entertainment, and cold refreshing beer.
+The venue features five indoor buildings bursting with vintage items, collectibles, and antiques galore.
+Attending one — or both — of the antique festivals gives you the chance to not only scout for treasures, but it’s all also entertaining since the shows feature car shows, live entertainment, and cold refreshing beer.
 Both venues feature $6 admission, with children 11 and under allowed in free.

-A trip at the flea market is a journey in its own, a fantastic opportunity to meet new people and enthusiasts who share the same passion for rummaging and haggling.
+A trip to the flea market is a journey in its own, a fantastic opportunity to meet new people and enthusiasts who share the same passion for rummaging and haggling.
 We hope this review inspired you to discover more flea markets in Michigan, and that you’ll share the love around you.
-As always, if you think that a flea market is unrighteously missing from this list, just drop us a line in the comments section below.
+As always, if you think that a flea market is unfairly missing from this list, just drop us a line in the comments section below.